weikai202/SkillRAG/README.md

 # SkillRAG

 ## Abstract
+Retrieval-Augmented Generation (RAG) grounds large language models in external knowledge by querying document collections at inference time.
+While adaptive retrieval has improved efficiency, existing approaches treat post-retrieval failure as a retry signal rather than a diagnostic one, leaving the structural causes of query-evidence misalignment unaddressed.
+Most persistent retrieval failures stem not from missing evidence but from a mismatch between the query and the evidence space.
+We propose \textbf{Skill-RAG}, a failure-aware RAG framework that couples a lightweight hidden-state prober with a prompt-based skill router.
+The prober gates retrieval at two pipeline stages.
+On detecting a failure, the skill router diagnoses the cause and selects one of four corrective skills: query rewriting, question decomposition, evidence focusing, or an exit skill for truly irreducible cases.
+Across open-domain QA and complex reasoning benchmarks, Skill-RAG improves accuracy on hard cases that persist after multi-turn retrieval, with the largest gains on out-of-distribution datasets.
+Representation-space analyses show that the four skills occupy structured, separable regions of the failure state space, confirming that query-evidence misalignment is typed rather than monolithic.

 ## Environment Setup
 Run the following command in the project root to automatically create and validate the environment: